flaturtha/CharlieChan/_short-stories/river-rats-comeback.md

 image: /assets/img/short-stories/river-rat.png
 fb-image: /assets/img/short-stories/river-rat_fb.jpg
 caption: ""
 tease: "A kid caught up in crime &mdash; will he choose to go down the wrong path, or save his friend?
-Learn &quot;Fins&quot; Scanlon's fate in RIVER RAT'S COMEBACK."
+Learn &quot;Fins&quot; Scanlon's fate in RIVER RAT'S COMEBACK.
+(A Saturday Night Special!!
+Normally only available to subscribers ... read it without subscribing ...
+FOR A LIMITED TIME ONLY!)"
 imgh: 450px
 genre: Crook
 tag: short-story